thitemple/thecodingtemple.dev/about.md

 I also watch a few TV Shows, and I'm constantly reading at least one book.

-But one thing I really love to do is to spend time with my family.
+But one thing I love to do is to spend time with my family.
 I'm married, father of one little girl and two very active greyhounds.